 What are our thoughts on the TT campgrounds?

-While the purpose of this article isn’t to provide reviews of individual campgrounds, we can share a little about our experience, having stayed at 17 of their parks so far – all in the Northwest and Southwest Zones.
+While the purpose of this article isn’t to provide reviews of individual campgrounds, we can share a little about our experience, having stayed at dozens of their parks so far.
 It’s important to be aware that the size, location, sites, amenities and standard of each campground can vary quite widely.
 Here, we share a handful of examples to give you an idea of our likes and dislikes of some of the preserves we’ve visited.

 We’ve stayed at some parks that are very well maintained with excellent facilities, such as Palm Springs and Seaside and others that are very run down like Soledad Canyon in Acton, CA where a lot of the electrical sites are broken.
 We’ve experienced wonderful views and a lovely environment at Rancho Oso in Santa Barbara, CA and Ponderosa in Lotus, CA and we’ve been bored senseless at Lake Minden, CA (108 degree summer temps!) as we don’t really like fishing and they don’t have a pool.
 We’ve been nestled among lush, leafy green trees in Florence, OR and stuck in a dry dustbowl at Morgan Hill, CA (we know, it’s neither TT’s nor California’s fault there’s been a three year drought).
 We’ve had trouble getting our packages delivered to Pacific City, OR yet had mail and Amazon packages personally delivered to our door by the friendly rangers at both Cloverdale and Oakzanita Springs, CA. We’ve had insufficient cell signal/internet for us to work from Whaler’s Rest, OR and Rancho Oso, CA and enjoyed super fast, reliable connectivity at Chehalis and Mt Vernon, WA (among others).
 Navigating our 36 foot motorhome was a breeze in Birch Bay, WA and Palm Springs, CA and more of a challenge (though do-able) in Oakzanita Springs and Cloverdale, CA. Whaler’s Rest and Pacific City in Oregon were ideally located across the road from the beach while Soledad Canyon in Acton, CA was almost an hour’s drive by car away from the beaches, Santa Monica, Hollywood and other L.A. action.
 The campground in Long Beach, WA was a little cramped with one electrical pod for every 4 rigs to share, but the people there were super friendly and we had one of our best days ever biking the trail right behind the campground.
 We’ve heard other members complain about the TT campgrounds they don’t like, when some of those very campgrounds end up ranking among our favorites!